BIOS6623-UCD/bios6623-micpalumbo/Project3/Docs/Proj3WorkingSummary.md

   - Should cdr be categorized or left continuous?
   - Distribution of logmemII looks kinda weird - ask investigators for normal range, why there might      be lots of lower values/bimodal appearance?

+To-do going forward:
+- run model and interpret output
+- figure out the error estimates for the beta coefficients and 95% CI for the change point using bootstrapping methods similar to what Camille did
+- plot of predicted lines(like what I drew on paper)
+  - or plot just showing the change point and change in slope
+- make model output table with bootstrap standard errors and confidence intervals
+- presentation slides
+- cite Camille's code